How to explore Byron Bay on a budget

 Byron Bay is not only a relaxed beach town, but also a creative hub for of all kind of artists from near and afar.
 You will find street musicians all over town, local painters, galleries and heaps of Byron Bay-based brands, like Afends, Atmosea and Spell & The Gypsy.
 Spend a day just walking around window shopping checking out some of the gorgeous local Aussie labels.

-If you’re looking to get out of the main town, grab a bike from Wake Up! and head the opposite direction of the town, and you’ll find yourself in the Arts & Industrial Estate.
+If you’re looking to get out of the main town, hop on a bike at Wake Up! and head the opposite direction of the town, and you’ll find yourself in the Arts & Industrial Estate.
 I’d recommend going to the cute Habitat precinct for a quick coffee at Barrio before you hit the shops!
 Be sure to ride through the estate as you will find lots of hidden free-standing shops and cafés.

 If markets are more your thing then you’re in luck!
 Byron Bay is all about locals supporting locals, and the markets are a great way to actually see and talk to the designers!
 The first Sunday of every month you have the main market, brimming with local designers, food vendors and more.
 Barter your way through and score some really great deals on souvenirs, clothes and accessories.
 If you miss this one, then there is also the Twilight Market which is held every Saturday in the Railway Park, located just near the main bus stop in town.